linnabrown/run_dbcan/README.md

 ## run_dbcan.py Stand Alone Version2.0 User Mannual

-Rewritten by Huang Le in the Zhang Lab at NKU
+Rewritten by Huang Le in the Zhang Lab at NKU; V1 version was written by Tanner Yohe of the Yin lab at NIU.

 Last updated 12/24/18